irrdnet/irrd/docs/admins/configuration.rst

   |br| **Change takes effect**: after SIGHUP, upon next request.
 * ``sources.{name}.strict_import_keycert_objects``: a setting used when
   migrating authoritative data that may contain `key-cert` objects.
+  See the :doc:`data migration guide </admins/availability-and-migration>`
+  for more information.
   See the :doc:`deployment guide </admins/deployment>` for more information.
   |br| **Default**: false
   |br| **Change takes effect**: after SIGHUP, upon next request.